Why are you planning to replace Chiltern Pools?

 Chiltern Pools is 53 years old and because of its design and condition it is becoming uneconomical to operate.
-Other buildings on the site are also aging and becoming expensive to operate, long term they will need replacing.
+Other buildings on the site are also aging and becoming expensive to operate; in the long term they will need replacing.
 The Chiltern Lifestyle Centre creates a once in a lifetime opportunity to re-provide all these facilities in a single building.

 What facilities are being proposed?